 Click here for a one-sheet summary of all LDDA Incentive Programs.

-This grant reimburses storefront businesses for converting and upgrading previously non‐retail properties in the LDDA to encourage additional retail development.
-Up to 25% of eligible project costs (up to $7500 per business) is available from the City.
-Additional matching funds may be provided by the LDDA (up to a 2 to 1 match for qualified projects, not to exceed $15,000 from the LDDA).
-The total combined grant amount may not exceed 50% of the total project.
+This grant reimburses retail storefront businesses for converting and upgrading previously non-retail properties in the LDDA to encourage additional retail development.
+Destination retail, craft, and culinary space businesses generating significant foot traffic are preferred.
+The program will provide a grant up to 25% of eligible project costs (not to exceed $22,500), from the LDDA and the Longmont Economic Development Partnership (LEDP) for qualifying improvements to qualified applicants.
+The total combined grant reimbursement amount may not exceed 50% of the total project.
 Before beginning the conversion, applicants must meet with the LDDA Executive Director and the Board of Directors to receive approval for the grant.

-The Downtown Residential Grant is designed for façade and internal code renovation (upper story only) to residential housing to enhance the value of the building or property located within the boundaries of the Longmont Downtown Development Authority (LDDA).
-This grant is a reimbursement with funds dispersed after the project is complete and inspected.
+The Downtown Residential Grant is designed for façade and internal code renovation (upper story only) to residential housing to enhance the value of the building or property.
 The maximum grant is 25% of total costs, contingent on available funds with various caps depending on the housing type.
 The cap limit may be lifted for projects that fulfill the LDDA’s Downtown vision.

 The LDDA implements the Facade Improvement Program to help facilitate larger scale catalyst redevelopment projects in the downtown area through the use of tax increment investments.
 Applications are evaluated by the LDDA Board using an evaluation scoring system.
 Funding of eligible improvements will be based on a project’s score and available funds.
 Funding is available to property and business owners through this program for eligible building façade and public improvements.
 The City of Longmont provides staff assistance to the LDDA to administer the FIP.
 Interested applicants should contact the LDDA Executive Director, Kimberlee McKee, for more information at (303) 651-8483.